 What is an IRS Tax Lien?

 An IRS tax lien is a right or claim to your property.
 The IRS tax lien generally arises when you owe a tax debt and fail to timely pay it.
 The IRS lien arises at the time of assessment, i.e., the time that the IRS records a tax liability as being due.

-Until the IRS files a notice of the tax lien, you are able to sell your property to third parties for fair market value.
+Until the IRS files a notice of the tax lien, you are generally able to sell your property to third parties for fair market value.
 These parties who pay fair market value can succeed to title to your property over the IRS.

 When the IRS files notice of its tax lien, that’s a different story.
 Think of the IRS tax lien notice as a “you owe us” note that attaches your property.
 It puts others on notice that the IRS has some right to the property.

 After the IRS tax lien notice is filed, third parties are on notice of your unpaid taxes.
 Merely paying you full market value for your assets will not allow the third party to acquire clear title to your property.

 The IRS lien and the IRS lien notice do not deprive you of the use or possession of your property.
 However, it may prevent you from selling your property or borrowing against the value of your property.